U.S. Coast Guard

 Cutter underway OPTEMPO is very high, often in excess of 4000 hours annually.
 While underway, cutters conduct maritime interception operations, maritime security operations, river patrols, off-shore oil infrastructure security, and training engagements with regional partners.
 In-port routines are similar to that of a stateside 110' patrol boat with a combination of crew rest, training, maintenance and mission preparations.
 Cutter personnel are responsible for cutter maintenance and normal in-port watch stations.
 Racks are available for both male and female applicants.

-Priority one assignments are available in the following afloat crews:
+Priority one assignments are available aboard the following cutters:

 RELIEF WPB EPO and RELIEF WPB FS.